Docs

 2.4.
 Secure the Application

-A Hilla application includes front-end code and backend endpoints.
+A Hilla application includes frontend code and backend endpoints.
 Both of them can and should benefit from authentication protection.

 2.4.1.
 Protect Example Endpoint

-To try this feature, replace the @AnonymousAllowed annotation in HelloWorldEndpoint.java with @PermitAll, so that unauthenticated users are unable to access all endpoint methods.
+.
+When you do this, unauthenticated users won’t be able to access all endpoint methods.
 You could also apply the same annotation at the method level for more fine-grained control.

 3. Frontend